 It’s important to keep in mind that micro inverters and optimisers certainly aren’t the be all and end all – if you’re looking for the most economic option and have a north-facing roof with little shade, string inverters are the way to go.

-To find out what set-up will work for you and your home, we recommend speaking with an installer that will help you choose the best option.
-You can receive up to 3 FREE quotes by completing this quick quiz.
+To find out what set-up will work for you and your home, we recommend speaking with a solar installer in Melbourne that will help you choose the best option.
+You can receive up to 3 FREE quotes by completing a quick quiz.